 - A mild, eco-friendly pre-soak or stain remover may remove light stains

-- Baking soda removes more challenging spots
+- Baking soda, vinegar and lemon juice removes more challenging spots

 - For stubborn areas, moisten with a few drops of 3% hydrogen peroxide and rub the sheets together

 Bamboo fabric may turn yellow as it reacts to bacteria when the sweat accumulates.
+So it is important to get sweat stains out of your sheets as soon as possible.

 A simple solution is to rub a biodegradable detergent onto the spot, put it in the washing machine with cold water.
 If the stain remains, repeat the process.